 B.2.2 Use Case #2: Workflow Description for 6DoF Pre-rendering

-This section is the example how can the use case is described (as a style)

 This section describes the workflow generation for remote rendering, network pre-rendering use case.
 6DoF contents contains the media data such as geometry, textures, materials etc. for representing the object as 3D domain and meta data such as scene description etc. for describing the object and its related 3D space.
 However, it would be difficult to receive and render a complete 6DoF volumetric video content due to the lack of processing power, battery power consumption limits, and network conditions.
 This use case is a good candidate for network based media processing.
 The 6DoF volumetric video content from media source can be sent to the network which will use network based media processing to simplify it to less complex media contents.

 A simple 6DoF rendering process involves geometric and rendering processes.
 And in the geometric processing involves Vertex Transformation, Primitive Assembly, Clipping and Window viewport Transformation .
-Each of these tasks are described in detail in Table 29 below.
+Each of these tasks are described in detail in Table B.7 below.